epfl-ada/ada-2023-project-datababes/README.md

 # Brew to success 🍻

 ## Abstract
 Brewing the perfect beer is a task many set out for and only a few, if any, even achieve.
 When it comes to crafting a beer, choosing the right ingredients, temperature, brewing equipment and overall recipe design is crucial while leading to an explosion of possibilities.
-It is this vastness (shear infinity) of possibilities that captivates so many brewers around the globe chasing the perfect beer.
+It is this vastness of possibilities that captivates so many brewers around the globe chasing the perfect beer.<br>
-With our project we want to supply a higher level perspective of what beer styles are popular

-This project explores the factors in beers that lead to better reviews and can be seen as a manual to success.
+With our project we aim to break the flood of information supplied by the beer rating websites [BeerAdvocate](https://www.beeradvocate.com/) and [RateBeer](https://www.ratebeer.com/) down into easily digestible pieces of information, leading to meaningful insight for interested readers and might even increase their chances of brewing a well liked beer.

 ## Research Questions
 What would be the ideal beer for the US consumers depending on the month?

+This project explores the factors in beers that lead to better reviews and can be seen as a manual to success.

+The insights we want to supply
+We aim to do so by taking a step back and perform a time series analysis.

+what beer styles are popular